jonfra165/Thankyou/README.md

 #WELCOME TO THANKYOU'S READ ME FILE#

 #REQUIREMENTS#
-To run these files you need to have Flask, Flask Login and SQLalchemy installed.
+To run these files you need to have Flask installed.

-Install these modules by opening your 'Windows Powershell' on Windows or 'Terminal' on Mac and type: pip install flask pip install flask-login pip install flask-sqlalchemy
+Install these modules by opening your 'Windows Powershell' on Windows or 'Terminal' on Mac and type: pip install flask

 #LINK TO PROJECT CODE FILE FOR DOWNLOAD#